yagpdb-cc/yagpdb-cc/birthday/README.md

 ## Features
 * Send a configurable message in the chat on birthdays
-* Kick or ban users younger than 13 years
+* Configure to kick or ban users younger than 13 years
 * Allow users to set their birthday
 * Allow staff to edit/remove birthdays

 ## Installing
-As usual, there are leading comments in each file describing where to put the script and which trigger to use.
-Additionally, we've documented how and where to add this script down below.
+As this script does not have any leading comment, we've documented everything down below.

 If you instead want to update to v2, because you used an older version, please click [here](#Updating).